 Walking: Make it count with activity trackers

-Counting your steps with a pedometer can motivate you to keep walking.
-Here's what to look for in a pedometer and how to set your walking goals.By Mayo Clinic Staff
+Counting your steps with an activity tracker can motivate you to keep walking.
+Here's what to look for in an activity tracker and how to set your fitness goals.By Mayo Clinic Staff

 What are activity trackers?